terrorizer1980/litmus/Overview-of-Litmus.md

 4. [Run the tests: 'rake litmus:acceptance:parallel'](#test)
 5. [Remove the provisioned machines: 'rake litmus:tear_down'](#teardown)

-These commands allow user to create a test environment and run tests against those systems.
-Not all these steps are needed for every scenario.
+These commands allow you to create a test environment and run tests against your systems.
+Note that not all of these steps are needed for every deployment.

-3 likely test setups are:
+Three common test setups are:
-  * run against localhost
+  * Run against localhost
-  * run against an existing machine that has Puppet installed
+  * Run against an existing machine that has Puppet installed
-  * provision a fresh system and install Puppet
+  * Provision a fresh system and install Puppet

 Once you have your environment, Litmus is designed to speed up the following workflow: